Why Every Home Cook Needs a Dutch Oven

 This versatile all-in-one pot is the original multi-cooker

-Long before the Instant Pot came on the scene with promises of multitasking, there was the humble Dutch oven.
+Long before the Instant Pot came on the scene as a master of multitasking, there was the humble Dutch oven.

 And this type of cookware goes way back: Lewis and Clark carried Dutch ovens on their journey across the American West in the early 1800s, and you can still buy reproductions of the three-legged ovens they used.
 Today’s Dutch ovens look a lot nicer, though; most are enameled cast iron and come in a variety of colors.
 But they’re just as multifunctional, and they’re a good choice for simple tasks and more complicated recipes like braising meat, baking bread, cooking soups and stews, and deep-frying chicken.